AVGP/oldskool.geekonaut.de/README.md

 3. Put your website content as text or markdown into the content/ subfolder.
 4. That should be it :)

-alternatively, you can host this on Heroku et. al.

 #License
 MIT License